Chitaso/GBVSscraper/README.md

+# GBVS Scraper

+This project is being discontinued.

+I initially created these scripts in order to create youtube videos of the game `Granblue Fantasy Versus` by scraping the top replays list for top level replays to show to the public.
+With the new installment `Granblue Fantasy Versus Rising` and varioius other personal factors, I feel that this project has run its due course and so I have discontinued it.

+---

 This was made for my personal use so a lot of things are hardcoded in & assumed (i.e. 1920 x 1080, OBS setup correctly, etc)

 ---